-- The Annexes provided should only reflect the changes introduced by the Variation(s) concerned.
-However, in exceptional cases where MAHs take the opportunity to introduce minor linguistic amendments in the texts this should be clearly mentioned in the cover letter and in the scope section of the application form.
+- The Annexes provided should only reflect the changes introduced by the variation(s) concerned.
+However, in exceptional cases where MAHs take the opportunity to introduce minor linguistic amendments in the texts or to align the product information with the latest QRD template, this should be clearly mentioned in the cover letter and in the precise scope section of the application form.

 In addition, the section “present/proposed” in the application form should clearly list the minor linguistic amendments introduced for each language.
-Alternatively, such listing may be provided as a separate document attached to the application form.
-Any changes not listed, will not be considered as part of the variation application.
-In such cases, and in cases where any other ongoing procedure(s) may affect the product information Annexes, the MAH is advised to contact the Agency in advance of submission or finalisation of the procedure(s) concerned.
+Alternatively, such listing may be provided as a separate annex attached to the application form.
+Any changes not listed will not be considered as part of the variation application.
+In such cases, and in cases where any other ongoing procedures may affect the product information Annexes, the MAH is advised to contact the Agency in advance of submission or finalisation of the procedure(s) concerned.

 By the end of this period, the Agency will send the complete set of Annexes, based on the latest (previously) approved Annexes and reflecting the Type IA/IAIN change(s) agreed, together with a line-listing of those Type IA/IAIN application(s).
 The Commission will subsequently issue a Commission Decision on the Type IA/IAIN application(s) concerned.

 However, where any Opinion affecting the Annexes is transmitted to the Commission within these 12 months, the changes of the Type IA/IAIN application(s) concerned will already be included in the Annexes to that Opinion and will consequently be reflected in the resulting Commission Decision.
 This Commission Decision will therefore replace the 12-monthly updating of the MA for the Type IA/IAIN application(s) concerned.